GaneshN29/CS_Messaging_Web_App_Project/README.md

 ### 3. Open the Project in Visual Studio Code

-Open the "CS_Messaging_Web_App" folder in Visual Studio Code.
+Open the "CS_Messaging_Web_App_Project" folder in Visual Studio Code.

 ### 4. Start the Frontend